Given Up: Music video

 On his official blog, Chester Bennington stated both when the video was shot and that it features live performance from the band.
 Bennington told the crowd at the MEN Arena and the O2 Arena during shows on January 27 and 29 that the performance of "Given Up" was recorded for use in the video, although cameras were also visible during the performance of the song at the concert on January 28 at the O2 Arena.
 Linkin Park had officially finished filming the video on February 6, according to Billboard Magazine.
 The video premiered on the band's official website on March 3, 2008 at 4pm Pacific Standard Time (Midnight UTC).
 The video was uploaded to the band's YouTube channel on March 4, 2008.
 The video was directed by Mark Fiore, the band's videographer, with additional directing credits to the band.

 The video consists of live clips from the shows (stated above) and has been edited together in a sharp, rugged manner which contains short cut scenes with many special effects, mainly altering the coloring.
 Transitions between cut scenes are in a style of worn analog tape distortion giving the video an even more rugged, tough appearance.
 Bennington performs his seventeen-second scream perched on the guard rail, inches from the audience.
 Throughout the video, several flash scenes appear such as a cowboy, hippopotamus, an MRI of a knee, and quotes from Magical Thinking: True Stories (the "Commercial Break" chapter), a book by Augusten Burroughs.

-As of December 2022, the music video for "Given Up" has over 110 million views on YouTube.

-iTunes

-The music video for "Given Up" is available on iTunes, along with a live concert video of the band playing the song.
-The live video was taken from the Road to Revolution: Live at Milton Keynes DVD.